fastly/fastly-magento2/Documentation/Guides/Edge-Modules/EDGE-MODULE-NETACEA-INTEGRATION.md

 ### Netacea Ignore List

 This is the list of URL paths which integration will skip and won't apply any action to requests. <br />
-For example, if you put path `/skipthis` in this field then integration will skip requests coming from `www.domain.com/skipthis` and other paths that has this value as a base, like `/skipthis/mysite`.
+Please note that integration will check if requests's URL path is starting with the value from the list and decide if it should be skipped. <br />
+Example:
+  - Path `/skipthis` is added to the ignore list
+  - Integration will skip requests which paths are starting from the `/skipthis`
+  - This means that requests for such websites would be skipped by the integration:
+    - `www.domain.com/skipthis`
+    - `www.domain.com/skipthisalso`
+    - `www.domain.com/skipthis/andthistoo`

 ## Enabling